Skip to main content

 Broad Summer Research Program

 The Broad Summer Research Program (BSRP) is a nine-week summer research opportunity designed for undergraduates with a commitment to biomedical research and an interest in genomics.
-Students spend the summer performing original computational or experimental-based research in labs across the Broad's research areas.
+Students spend the summer performing original computational or experimental-based research in labs across the Broad Institute's research areas.
 BSRP features a rich curriculum outside the lab that emphasizes science communication, collaborative problem-solving, graduate school preparation, and demystifying scientific careers.
 At the end of the summer, students deliver oral and poster presentations on their research.
 Additionally, participants will receive a stipend, summer housing, and travel support.
 Eligibility is limited to US citizens, permanent residents, or non-US citizens with employment authorization.

 Continuing Umbrella of Research Experiences (CURE) at Dana-Farber/Harvard Cancer Center (DF/HCC)